jparkeen/Tank-Brawl/README.md

 # TODO:

-- Rename repo to the folowing name: csc412-Tankgame-TeamNN , where nn is your group number.
+- Rename repo to the following name: csc412-Tankgame-TeamNN , where nn is your group number.

 - add your team member to the repo, if you are working in pairs.